fasrc/fasrc-galaxy/USAGE.md

 Do that in the container like so:

 `supervisorctl restart galaxy:galaxy_web`

 `supervisorctl restart galaxy:handler0`

 `supervisorctl restart galaxy:handler1`

 And from outside the container (the docker host):

-`docker exec galaxy supervisorctl restart galaxy:galaxy_web` `docker exec galaxy supervisorctl restart galaxy:handler0` `docker exec galaxy supervisorctl restart galaxy:handler1`
+`docker exec galaxy supervisorctl restart galaxy:galaxy_web`

+`docker exec galaxy supervisorctl restart galaxy:handler0`

+`docker exec galaxy supervisorctl restart galaxy:handler1`

+If you like, you can restart them all in a one-liner:

+`supervisorctl restart galaxy:galaxy_web galaxy:handler0 galaxy:handler1`

+Basically, as long as you restart those three galaxy services somehow, you should be in good shape.

 How does one upgrade the db schema after a galaxy upgrade?